College and Career Readiness

-Since 2002, CAE has been measuring students’ 21st century success skills through performance-based assessments and providing valid and reliable insights to educators.
+Since 2002, CAE has been measuring students’ essential college and career skills through performance-based assessments and providing valid and reliable insights to educators and students.

-% of managers who feel recent college graduates lack skill
+% of managers who feel recent college graduates lack:

 - Critical Thinking 60% 60%